abraham-ai/eden/README.md

 eden_block = BaseBlock()
 ```

-> Initiating a `BaseBlock` has 2 optional args.
-Both args are useful to accept/deny requests based on GPU usage.
-> * `max_gpu_load`: specifies the maximum amount of GPU load, over which `eden` would deny requests.
-> * `max_gpu_mem`: specifies the maximum amount of GPU memory that should be allocated, over which `eden` would deny requests.

 `run()` is supposed to be the function that runs every time someone wants to use this pipeline to generate art.
 For now it supports text, images, and numbers as inputs.

 ```python